submission001/anonymoussubmission_automl/multimodal_text_benchmark/scripts/benchmark/README.md

 # Run experiments

 This folder lists various commands to run different ML methods over the benchmark.
+To run a method on only a particular dataset (say `prod` for example) rather than the full benchmark, you can add the following flag to the below commands: ` --dataset product_sentiment_machine_hack`.
+For more information on other flags you can specify, see [ag_benchmark.py](https://github.com/submission001/anonymoussubmission_automl/blob/master/multimodal_text_benchmark/scripts/benchmark/ag_benchmark.py).

 ## AG Tabular-Baselines